sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 like `sbb-button` or `sbb-link`, and it is displayed at the left end of the component; the second slot is displayed at the right end, and it can contain a logo, which by default is the [sbb-logo](../sbb-logo/readme.md).

-The component's height can be overridden by defining the variable `--sbb-header-height-override`.
+The height of the header can be overridden by re-defining the css variable `--sbb-header-height`.

 A box-shadow appears under the component if the `shadow` variable is set to `true`;
 consumers could provide their own logic to set this variable to `true` when the page scrolls down,